 Tenzan has been completed finally.
 Tenzan is the successor of a Carrier-based torpedo bomber Nakajima B5N.
 There was a debate whether the engine “Kasei” or “Homare” and Type 12 adopts Kasei engine.
 There was a difference in opinions variously by Nakajima Aircraft and IJN by the easiness of the maintenance and results in the past.

 The marking is 256th Attack Squadron 752nd Naval Flying Group.
 In the Sino-Japanese War, a unit that had been primarily responsible for the ground attack as the First Flying Group was originally renamed the 752nd Naval Flying Group.
-Afterward, this unit was active in Rabaul, Tarawa, Iwo Jima etc.
+Afterward, this unit was active in Rabaul, Tarawa, Iwo Jima, etc.

 The propeller is Japan’s first four-blades.
 It cannot increase the number of blades that becomes heavier unless a big horsepower engine.
 However, if you increase the number of blades, it will be difficult to have various trade-offs, such as lower fuel consumption.

 I wanted to try the hairspray technique on the silver base and this is my first challenge.
-I like to make planes clean, but I think weathering of this degree is cool.
+I like to make planes clean, but I think the weathering of this degree is cool.
 I tried several times and knew the trick.
-It is satisfactory finish, including the condition of gloss surface.
+It is a satisfactory finish, including the condition of a gloss surface.

 I attached an antenna wire on the final finish.
 It seems that the antenna line of Tenzan is partly out of the canopy frame on the way and this is difficult when I tried it like a ship model.
 The surface got dirty when it was over into the canopy using the curing accelerator of instantaneous adhesive.
 I wish I had kept it safe without challenging the difficult place, but it’s too late.
 I recovered the surface with clear smoke and became less noticeable, so I will assume it’s good this time.
-This kit requires attention at various points.
+This kit requires attention to various points.
 Moreover, it is quite a large size even 1/48 scale.

 Torpedoes and landing gears are designed to be installed simply by inserting into the plastic pipes.
 This is very easy to assemble.
 Even just inserting it is pretty sturdy and I think that is not a problem.
-However, I personally did not remove them, especially for display, so reinforced with plastic glue and instant adhesives.
+However, I did not remove them, especially for display, so reinforced with plastic glue and instant adhesives.

 The main armament is the type 91 kai 2 torpedo.
 Avoid interference with the cooling air intake by bringing the suspension position to the right from the axis.
 It is equipped with only one, it seems high under pressure with aiming the spirit of a single shot.